 • The Coverdale Bible (1539) a departynge come firft

 • The Cranmer Bible (1539) a departynge fyrst

 • and The Geneva Bible (1557) a departing first

 One newer translation that also translates apostasia as departure is the Hebrew Names Version (1997).

 Acts 21:21 – “They have been told about you, that you are teaching all the Jews who are among the Gentiles to forsake Moses, telling them not to circumcise their children nor to walk according to the customs.

-Neither First nor Second Thessalonians deals with a falling away from scriptural or doctrinal principles.
-However, the word apostasia could be interpreted in other circumstances to mean a falling away from pure exposition of scriptural or doctrinal principles, or to a falling away from the true church, if such was the context of the document being discussed, as may be the case in Acts 21:21.
+Paul may indeed indicate an apostasy, leaving, or rebellion of faith – a falling away from pure exposition of scriptural or doctrinal principles, or to a falling away from the true church, as may be the case in Acts 21:21.
 This passage could be interpreted to walk away from or to turn your back on Moses, himself, or to turn away from his teachings.
 Today we are seeing just such an apostasia from scripture and sound doctrine, as well as a falling away from (or turning of the back on) the church as the time of Yeshua’s return draws near.